 After each release/iteration, the Scrum Master/Team Leader should hold a retrospective which can also be called an intraspective.
 The aim of the retrospective is to improve methods and teamwork by reviewing the past iteration/release.
 There are 3 core questions that should be answered in every retrospective:

 Generally, a retrospective is time-boxed to 2 hours and is based on brainstorming solutions and commit to a solution and discuss again, if success adds to the process.
-Retrospectives can be highly effective as they happen during development process providing immediate feedback on how the process is performing.
+Retrospectives can be highly effective as they happen during the development process providing immediate feedback on how the process is performing.
 If used correctly retrospectives can result in:

 Esther Derby and Diana Larsen defined a 5 step process for holding retrospectives.